Sofitel New York Hotel

 Sofitel New York is a boutique hotel on West 44th Street in Midtown Manhattan in New York City, owned and managed by the Sofitel corporation.
-It is two blocks north of Bryant Park and the New York Public Library Main Branch and next to the New York Yacht Club.
+It is two blocks north of Bryant Park and the New York Public Library Main Branch and next to the New York Yacht Club Building.
 The hotel is inspired by French traditions in furnishings and theme, and the hotel staff are bilingual in French and English.
 Completed in 2000, the limestone and glass building is 358 ft tall with 30 stories and 398 guest rooms.

 History

 Construction on the hotel began in 1997, and it opened in 2000.
 The International Monetary Fund (IMF) was reportedly responsible for funding the project after a design by Brennan Beer Gorman was chosen in an architectural competition which included entries from architects such as Michael Graves & Associates.
 After construction the building was awarded the 2000 Emporis Skyscraper Award.

 Strauss-Kahn rape allegation

 On May 14, 2011, a 32-year-old housekeeper at the hotel, Nafissatou Diallo, an immigrant from Guinea, alleged that IMF Managing Director Dominique Strauss-Kahn raped her in his hotel room.
 She had walked into his room as he was having a shower although he had not yet checked out.
 Strauss-Kahn was at a New York airport where his plane was ready to take off when airport police asked that the plane be stopped a few minutes before takeoff.
 He was escorted off the plane and placed under arrest.
 The criminal case was dismissed and he settled out of court with his accuser in a civil case.